Groups of five can dine out from Jul 12; work-from-home remains the default

 On Wednesday, MOH said dining out is still a higher-risk activity because many people are unmasked and in close proximity.

-Entertainment like live or recorded music and videos or shows on TV will still be prohibited to “reduce the expulsion of droplets” from people talking louder over the entertainment, the ministry said in its press release.
+Live entertainment, the playing of music and videos or shows on TV will still be prohibited at F&B outlets.
+This is to “reduce the expulsion of droplets” from people talking louder over the entertainment, the ministry said in its press release.

+READ: Sale of DIY COVID-19 test kits to be extended to supermarkets and convenience stores; no more purchase limits

+Working from home will remain as the default arrangement so as to reduce overall interaction within workplaces and on public transport, MOH said.

-At the workplace, employers should continue to stagger start times and implement flexible working hours to reduce interaction within workplaces and on public transport, said MOH.
+For employees that need to be in the workplace, companies should continue to stagger their start times and implement flexible working hours.

+Gyms and fitness studios can conduct indoor high-intensity or mask-off sports and exercise in groups of up to five next Monday.

+Sports and exercise classes can have up to 50 people including the instructor, or the venue's capacity limit, whichever is lower.
+Participants should be separated into groups of up to five.

+READ: Full COVID-19 vaccination provides 69% protection against infection by Delta variant: Singapore study

-Aside from the eased dining-out restrictions, wedding receptions can also resume from Jul 12, with no more than 250 people allowed if pre-event testing is in place, said Mr Wong.
+Wedding receptions can also resume, with no more than 250 people if pre-event testing is in place, said Mr Wong.

 For wedding receptions with 50 people or fewer, only the wedding party will need to undergo pre-event testing, he added.

-Wedding receptions are also higher-risk activities where attendees tend to “socialise more” and over a longer time, MOH noted in the separate press release, urging attendees to adhere to all other safe-management measures to reduce the risk of transmission.
+Wedding receptions are also higher-risk activities where attendees tend to “socialise more” and over a longer time, MOH noted in its press release.
+It urged attendees to adhere to safe-management measures to reduce the risk of transmission.

-For indoor high-intensity or mask-off sports and exercise activities, gyms and fitness studios can conduct these activities in group sizes of up to five people, said Mr Wong.

-Sports and exercise classes can continue in groups of no more than five people, in classes of up to 50 people including the instructor, or the capacity limit of the venue, depending on which is lower, he added.